-COVID-19 UPDATE: As restrictions on indoor activities begin to allow for in-person trainings, our summer offerings will remain live, interactive webinars.
-As things return to normal in the post-pandemic timeframe, Advanced Counselor Training will continue providing 3 trainings of this topic per year.
-Spring and Fall trainings will be live, in-person trainings, and the summer will always now be live, interactive webinars.
-This workshop is scheduled as a live, interactive webinar using the Zoom platform.
-This will allow opportunity to participate in this workshop for those who cannot or do not want to travel to Tinton Falls, NJ location, and for those preferring the interactive webinar as their format of choice moving forward.
-We will be starting this practice with this summer’s live, interactive webinar workshop and hopefully by the fall we will be back to live, in-person workshops.
+COVID-19 UPDATE: As things return to normal in the post-pandemic timeframe, Advanced Counselor Training will be providing 3 trainings per year.
+We are currently judging the desire to return to in-person trainings, however our summer offerings will always now be live, interactive webinars.
+We will be starting this practice starting with this summer’s live, interactive webinar workshop and hopefully by the fall we will be back to live, in-person workshops.
 However, live, in-person workshops will only resume when it is safe to do so.
+Our live, interactive webinars will be using the Zoom platform.
+As restrictions on indoor activities begin to allow for in-person trainings, our summer offerings will now always remain a live, interactive webinar format.
 If you feel either of these formats works for you, then please feel free to register today!

 Medicinal and Legal Marijuana in NJ: Practice & Policy Issues

 The goal of this interactive workshop is to identify the changes that have occurred in the NJ Medicinal Marijuana Program.
 The history of marijuana legalization and major events that have shaped this history are discussed.
 Known scientific research on the benefits of medicinal marijuana and the risks associated with marijuana usage are covered, as well as the continued barriers to better scientific research on this topic.
 Interactive exercises are incorporated in order to have participants analyze child custody issues for clients who are on the NJ medicinal marijuana program.
 Other exercises include the participants discussing how treatment is impacted by medicinal marijuana and participants will analyze under what conditions there would be a “duty to report” a coworker on medicinal marijuana.